 In order to maintain a safe and consistent user experience, developers will need to satisfy several requirements.
-Developers looking to add an alternative billing system in the short term will need to take a set of interim steps while we build APIs that will streamline integration in 2022.

 - Follow trust and safety requirements by certifying PCI DSS compliance and giving users a way to report fraudulent transactions.

-- Pay an adjusted Google Play service fee for invoiced transactions that use an alternative in-app billing system outside of Google Play’s billing system.
+- Pay an adjusted Google Play service fee for invoiced transactions that use an alternative billing system outside of Google Play’s billing system.

 Frequently asked questionsWhy are you still requiring Google Play's billing system alongside the developer's?

-For users who select an alternative in-app billing system, the service fee will be your current service fee reduced by 4%.
+For users who select an alternative billing system, the service fee will be your current service fee reduced by 4%.
 For users who select Google Play’s billing system, the service fee will remain as it is today.
 The service fee for developers who continue with only Google Play's billing systems remains the same, with 99% of developers qualifying for a service fee of 15% or less.

 The service fee is calculated based on the paid transactions from mobile and tablet users in South Korea.
 You will receive an invoice with a due date and payment instructions.

-No, developers can have different prices on each billing system if they choose.
+Yes, developers can have different prices on each billing system if they choose.

-Yes, developers using an alternative billing system can promote the alternative billing system within their app, but they must also follow our UX guidelines to ensure users understand the choice provided, and have a consistent user experience.
+Yes, developers using an alternative billing system can promote the alternative billing system within their app, but they must also follow our UX guidelines to ensure users understand the choice provided and have a consistent user experience.